Generic Name: methadone

 Avoid driving or operating machinery until you know how this medicine will affect you.
 Dizziness or severe drowsiness can cause falls, accidents, or severe injuries.

-Grapefruit and grapefruit juice may interact with methadone and lead to unwanted side effects.
-Discuss the use of grapefruit products with your doctor.
+Grapefruit may interact with methadone and lead to unwanted side effects.
+Avoid the use of grapefruit products.

 What other drugs will affect methadone?